 However, by the mid-1960s the Bruins had gotten off track.
 Having not won a Stanley Cup since 1941 and not been in the playoffs since 1959, the rebuilding of the Bruins was in full swing.
 Enter Bobby Orr.
 The Canadian-born offensive defenseman joined the team in 1966 and revolutionized the game.
 Injecting the Bruins lineup with his signature combination of strength, speed, play-making ability, and heart, Orr became an instant star.
 Once the Bruins brought in Phil Esposito and Ken Hodge from Chicago, Boston suddenly had a star-studded team to cheer on each night.
 The Bruins made it to the playoffs that year (and every year after until 1997, an NHL record for longest streak), but lost to their biggest rival, the Montreal Canadiens.
 The Bruins-Canadiens rivalry is among the biggest in all of sports.

 Boston would lose to the Canadiens again the following year in the second round of the playoffs before finally winning another Stanley Cup in 1970.
-The finals against the St. Louis Blues is famously remembered for Bobby Orr’s overtime goal in game four of the series to complete the sweep.
-Orr, tripped after the goal was famously photographed flying through the air with his arms outstretched in celebration.
+The finals against the St. Louis Blues is best remembered for Bobby Orr’s overtime goal in game four of the series to complete the sweep.
+Orr, tripped after the goal, was famously photographed flying through the air with his arms outstretched in celebration.
 Boston would claim another Stanley Cup two years later.

 Plenty of banners hang from the rafters at TD Garden, reflecting greats of the past who have been immortalized in Bruins lore by having their numbers retired.
 Among this group are Johnny Bucyk, Eddie Shore, Milt Schmidt, Phil Esposito, Cam Neely, Ray Bourque, and the incredible Bobby Orr.
 Additional information pertaining to the history of the Boston Bruins can be obtained by clicking here.